samyakahuja/game_dev_rust/README.md

 ## Libraries

-Instead of using a bigger framework, like `ggez`, we are going to write a lot of abstractions, that these game engines provide, ourselves.
+Instead of using a bigger framework, like `ggez`, going to write a lot of abstractions, that these game engines provide, ourselves.

 |  Crate  | Summary                              |